francom77/webaio/README.rst

 Lastly we will register the api's routes in the project routes:

+`quickstart/routes.py`

 .. code-block:: python
-    :caption: quickstart/routes.py

     from apps.api.routes import routespatters as api_routes_patterns

     routespatters = []
     routespatters += api_routes_patterns

 You have now wired an index view into the routes.
-Verify it’s working by accessing to the following url: `http://localhost:8080/ <http://localhost:8080/>`_
+Verify it’s working by accessing to http://localhost:8080/.

 **Class bassed views**